-Operator: Good morning.
+Good morning.
 My name is Nadia, and I'll be the conference operator today.
 At this time, I would like to welcome everyone to the Paramount Global's Q1 2023 Earnings Conference Call.
-At this time, all lines have been placed on mute to prevent any background noise.
-After the speakers' remarks, there will be a question-and-answer session.
-[Operator Instructions]

-At this time, I would now like to turn the call over to Kristin Southey, Paramount Global's EVP, Investor Relations.
+(Operator Instructions) At this time, I would now like to turn the call over to Kristin Southey, Paramount Global's EVP, Investor Relations.
 Kristin, you may now begin your conference call.

 Good morning, everyone.
 Thank you for taking the time to join us for our first quarter 2023 earnings call.
-Joining me for today's discussion are Bob Bakish, our President and CEO, and Naveen Chopra, our CFO.

-Please note that, in addition to our earnings release, we have trending schedules containing supplemental information available on our website.
+Joining me for today's discussion are Bob Bakish, our President and CEO; and Naveen Chopra, our CFO.
+Please note that in addition to our earnings release, we have trending schedules containing supplemental information available on our website.
 Before we start this morning, I want to remind you that certain statements made on this call are forward-looking statements that involve risks and uncertainties.
 These risks and uncertainties are discussed in more detail in our filings with the SEC.

 Some of today's financial remarks will focus on adjusted results.
-Reconciliations of these non-GAAP financial measures can be found in our earnings release or in our trending schedules which contain supplemental information, and in each case, can be found in the Investor Relations section of our website.
+Reconciliations of these non-GAAP financial measures can be found in our earnings release or in our trending schedules which contains supplemental information, and in each case, can be found in the Investor Relations section of our website.
+Now I will turn the call over to Bob.